image

 Verbal and written communication techniques

-Clear communication is the cornerstone of project management.
-Enhance your skills by:
+Effective communication is the foundation of successful project management.
+Enhance your verbal and written communication techniques by:

-- Employing visual aids to reinforce key points
+• Incorporating visual aids or graphics to emphasise key points

 Active listening and feedback

-- Providing constructive feedback in a timely manner.
+• Providing constructive feedback in a timely manner to facilitate improvement.

 Team management